stannielson/Python-Disinheritance/README.md

 * Invalid exemptions (i.e., types and type methods/attributes not in the MRO) are silently ignored
 * Subclass `__dir__` and `__getattribute__` methods are wrapped to both maintain original functionality and account for disinherited methods/attributes
 * Exemptions are explicitly specified using an `exempt` keyword argument for the sake of clarity and deliberate use in style
+* _Note: type attributes cannot be directly referenced for exemptions where an attribute does not back-reference the containing type_

 ## Example:
 ```